 To combat this issue, many enforcement agencies have hired private sector blockchain tracking firms to investigate cryptocurrency transactions.
 One example of a private sector company that is being used to support investigations is Chainalysis.
-These companies integrate with law enforcement cybercrimes units.
+These companies integrate with law enforcement cybercrime units.

 Nonfungible assets are unique and non-divisible

 In finance, there are two types of assets: fungible and nonfungible.
 Fungible assets are exchangeable and can be broken down into smaller units.
 Nonfungible assets cannot be divided.
-The first type is a digital currency such as bitcoin.
+The first type is a digital currency such as Bitcoin.
 It is used as a payment system, and it is easily interchangeable with other coins.

 Nonfungible assets are the only ones you cannot exchange for another.
 They are also very rare.
 A car is not fungible, so it cannot be traded with a different car.
 Nonfungible assets are valuable because they cannot be duplicated or exchanged for cash.
 Nevertheless, there are some cases in which you can trade nonfungible assets for each other.
 For example, a mechanic might give you a car in better condition than the one you sent him.
 However, it will not be worth the same value as the car you sent him.

-Colored bitcoins are not fungible
+Colored Bitcoins are not fungible

 There are many uses for colored coins.
 The original Colored Coins whitepaper paved the way for tokenization of real-world assets.
-It used a process called EPOBC, which associated an asset with a satoshi.
+It used a process called EPOBC, which associated an asset with a Satoshi.
 Other implementations use OP_RETURN script code to encode assets on the blockchain.
 These new coins can be used for a variety of different purposes, and are gaining traction in the crypto-world.

 The ColoredCoin protocol uses the same scheme as Bitcoin, allowing for atomic operations, payment systems, and decentralized exchanges.
 This makes them far more secure and useful than a traditional currency.

-Hardware sticks for bitcoin are not fungible
+Hardware sticks for Bitcoin are not fungible

-One of the biggest debates about bitcoin is whether or not the units of the cryptocurrency are fungible.
+One of the biggest debates about Bitcoin is whether or not the units of the cryptocurrency are fungible.
 In simple terms, fungibility means that all units are interchangeable.
 For instance, a pound of gold has the same value regardless of the form in which it is held.
 This property is important in fiat currencies, as it allows them to function globally.